On L2 modulus of continuity of Brownian local times and Riesz potentials: modulus of one-dimensional local time on chaoses

-\textit{Step 2: Proof of assertion (ii).} With inequality (\ref{tight-bound}) in hand, the tightness result is easily deduced.
-Indeed, the random variable $X^{2m,h}_t-X^{2m,h}_s$ living in a finite chaos, we are in a position to use hypercontractivity (see \cite{Nu-bk}) and assert that for all $p\geq 1$,
+for any small $\varepsilon>0$.
+Gathering now our estimates on $A^{h}_{s,t}$ and $B^{h}_{s,t}$, we have proved our claim~(\ref{tight-bound}). \end{longlist} \begin{longlist} \item[\textit{Step} 2.] \textit{Proof of assertion} (ii).
+With inequality~(\ref{tight-bound}) in hand, the tightness result is easily deduced.
+Indeed, the random variable $X^{2m,h}_t-X^{2m,h}_s$ living in a finite chaos, we are in a position to use hypercontractivity (see \cite{Nu-bk}) and assert that for all $p\geq1$,